-BIOT 280 2 credits

-BIOT 298 8 credits

-□ = Course available through Distance Learning (see page 47).
+and the number of

+(for CHEM 122/122L)

+[★] See page 269 for courses in this category.

 Certificate in Bookkeeping

 Program Description

 The Bookkeeping program provides basic accounting and computer skills for entry-level employment.
 Students also receive an introduction to business operations and to the written and verbal communication skills needed for a business career.
-The courses in this program may integrate into other Business Occupations programs.
+The courses in this program may integrate into other Business and Information Technology occupations programs.

 Career and Advancement Opportunities

 Many businesses, governmental and non-profit organizations employ accountants and/or bookkeepers.
 According to the 2003-04 U.S. Department of Labor Statistics Job Outlook Handbook, the job openings outlook, both full- and part-time, for persons with accounting education are "plentiful."
 Students can take additional courses and receive a certificate or associate of applied science degree in Accounting.
 Education in accounting often provides a competitive advantage to those seeking advancement in all aspects of business.

 Special Requirements

 None.

-Contact Information Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-BOOKKEEPING CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
-Certificate requirement = 39-40 credits Prerequisites ENG 099 or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121) MATH 100A or Accuplacer Arithmetic score of 72 or equivalent (for ACCT 101A and 111) RDG 099 or Accuplacer Reading score of 69 or equivalent (for ACCT 101A, BA 113, BA 121 and BA 133) ENG 100 ■ or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101) RDG 100 星 or Accuplacer Reading score of 80 or equivalent (for ENG 101)
+CONTACT INFORMATION Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.
+BOOKKEEPING Certificate Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
+Certificate requirement = 36-37 credits

-ACCT 101A 3 credits

-ACCT 111 A 3 credits

-BA 131 📮 3 credits

-IT 101 📮 3 credits

-Term 2

-ACCT 101B 3 credits

-ACCT 170 3 credits

-BA 113 Page 113 Page

-Term 3

-ACCT 102 ACCT 102 3 credits

-ACCT 180 3 credits

-ACCT 254 Some 3 credits

-ACCT 298\ or ACCT 299\ 3-4 credits\

-Approved elective 📮 3 credits

-Approved Electives

-ACCT 150

-ACCT 151 ACCT 152 ACCT 157 ACCT 158 ACCT 159 ACCT 160 ■ ACCT 201A 🖳 ACCT 201B ACCT 202 ACCT 240 ACCT 241 ACCT 242A ACCT 242B ACCT 255 ACCT 260 ACCT 270 ACCT 271 ACCT 280 ACCT 296 ACCT 297 CIS courses ■ (except CIS 150, 151 & 152) CSE 101 CSE 102

-CSE 103

-\If student has equivalent accounting work experience, student may apply to substitute 3-4 credits of approved electives for this requirement.
-Contact Dawn Addington at 224-3821 or dawna@tvi.edu.

-BUSINESS ADMINISTRATION

-Business & Information Technology Division
+ENG 099 ■ or Accuplacer Sentence Skills score of 69 or equivalent (for BA 121)

+MATH 100A or Accuplacer Algebra score of 72 or equivalent (for ACCT 101A and 111)

+RDG 099 or Accuplacer Reading score of 69 or equivalent (for ACCT 101A, BA 113, BA 121 and BA 133)

+ENG 100 or

+Accuplacer

+Sentence Skills

+score of 85

+or equivalent

+(for ENG 101)

+RDG 100 or Accuplacer Reading score of 80 or equivalent (for ENG 101)
-- Associate of Applied Science Degree in Business Administration (concentrations in: Continuous Quality Improvement, E-Commerce, Entrepreneurship, General Business, International Business, Leadership Development, Management, Real Estate or Retail Management)

-- Certificate in Business Administration (concentrations in: Continuous Quality Improvement, E-Commerce, Entrepreneurship, General Business, International Business, Leadership Development, Management, Real Estate or Retail Management)

-- Skill Sets in Advertising Assistant, Continuous Quality Improvement, Entrepreneurship, Human Resources Assistant, Leadership Development, Retail/Wholesale Management and Sales Associate
+- Associate of Applied Science Degree in Business Administration (concentrations in: E-Commerce, Entrepreneurship, International Business, Leadership Development, Management or Real Estate) - Certificate in Business Administration - Skill Sets in Advertising Assistant, Continuous Quality Improvement, Entrepreneurship, General Business, Human Resources Assistant, Leadership Development, Retail/Wholesale Management and Sales Associate Program Description The Business Administration program is available to persons interested in learning the various aspects of the free enterprise system.

-Program Description

-The Business Administration program is available to persons interested in learning the various aspects of the free enterprise system.
 The curriculum includes business concepts such as accounting, business law, management, marketing and sales.
 Skills related to the applications of these concepts are developed through the study of computer applications, communications, team building and decision making.
 The concentrations provide students the opportunity to specialize in a particular business discipline of their choosing.

-Several of the certificate and associate of applied science degree courses are offered online.

-Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+The Business Administration certificate courses and several of the associate degree courses are offered online.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable arts and sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.

-Career and Advancement Opportunities

-Career opportunities are available in the public sector as well as the private sector in the following areas: advertising, marketing, entrepreneurship, human resources, sales, real estate, small business management and supervision.
+Career and Advancement Opportunities Career opportunities are available in the public sector as well as the private sector in the following areas: advertising, marketing, entrepreneurship, human resources, sales, real estate, small business management and supervision.
+Special Requirements None.

-Special Requirements

-None

-Contact Information

-Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).